Skip to content

 The serious cautions you can’t skip

 This is where the YMYL line is brightest.
 Dasatinib is a prescription chemotherapy drug with real toxicity — it is not a supplement, and self-dosing it for “senolytic pulses” is dangerous.
 Any senolytic, hormonal, or reprogramming intervention belongs strictly under qualified medical supervision, ideally within a clinical trial.
-Telomerase activation carries unresolved cancer-risk questions.
+Telomerase activation is not an established life-extension route in humans, and it carries a genuine oncogenic concern rather than a merely hypothetical one.
 “Anti-aging” clinics selling stem-cell or peptide treatments often operate well ahead of the evidence and sometimes outside regulation.
 The honest guidance is consistent: the proven longevity levers don’t require buying anything risky, and the risky things aren’t proven.
 Talk to a doctor before any compound, and be deeply skeptical of anyone promising reversal for a fee.

 Frequently asked questions